musetronstar/tagd-dictionary/README.md

 # Voice of America Word Book in Simple English
 ## in the TAGL language

+The VOA Word Book and these project files are in the Public Domain, copywrite free, and can be used for any purpose.

 ### Steps to produce

 1. Download the [VOA Word Book]("http://docs.voanews.eu/en-US-LEARN/2014/02/15/7f8de955-596b-437c-ba40-a68ed754c348.pdf")